openlawlibrary/taf/specification/taf-spec.md

 In this JSON structure:

-- Each repository is identified uniquely, like `namespace/repo1` and `namespace/repo2`
+- Each repository MUST be identified uniquely, like `namespace/repo1` and `namespace/repo2`
-- Within each repository's configuration, the custom object allows for specification of additional data that might be useful to the repository's maintainers and is not required bt TAF.
+- Within each repository's configuration, there MAY be a `custom` property allowing for the specification of additional data that might be useful to the repository's maintainers and is not required by TAF.
-- An exception is `allow-unauthenticated-commits` custom property.
+  - One exceptions is the `unauthenticated-commits` custom property.
 When this property is set to `true` for a target repository, it indicates that the repository is permitted to contain unauthenticated commits between authenticated ones.
 This effectively means that a target repository can include commits that are not stored in the authentication repository.
 In such cases, TAF's updater tool is designed to recognize and skip over these unauthenticated commits during its validation process.

 Note: this is how TAF works and this concept of unauthenticated commits is something that we need in order to improve user experience at the moment.
 It was inspired by how our biggest partner is using the platform and their preferred workflows.
 I know that we talked about it and that it might be problematic.
 Additionally, I'm realizing that it makes little sense to place a property that the framework uses under custom.
 This needs to be addressed, but we still need backwards compatibility.

 #### 3.2.2 mirrors.json

-This file is used to list URLs of repositories.
+This file is used for determining the URLs of repositories.
+It MUST be present in cases where the authentication repository references other repositories, whether they are target repositories or additional authentication repositories.
 It utilizes a dynamic resolution mechanism, which is closely tied to the repository information specified in `repositories.json`. `mirrors.json` contains URL templates with placeholders – `{org_name}` and `{repo_name}`.
 The actual URLs for each repository are resolved by replacing these placeholders with the corresponding namespace and